 If your colleague doesn’t fancy hitting the club, why not go out for a nice lunch somewhere nearby?
 It can be a great opportunity to get everyone together and to make the person leaving feel special without too much pressure to go for a rager.

 After however many years of work, it’s nice to be able to celebrate with your nearest and dearest as well as your work lot, isn’t it?
-Organising something that gets the colleagues mingling with plus ones can be a lot of fun.
+Organising something that gets colleagues mingling with plus ones can be a lot of fun.
 And it’s a nice gesture to your colleague who’s retiring to include their loved ones in the celebration.
 Also, realistically, imagine how many work stories the partner will have heard about everyone over the years.
 They’re basically part of the team.

 Did someone say lockdown?
 No. Not that type of quiz.
 Believe it or not, quizzes were once an in-person affair, not just buffering over Zoom.
 Putting together a personalised quiz for the person leaving is another great way to show that you all care.
-And, just imagine, you’ll be able to chat and mingle without the threat of the 40 minute timer shutting down the fun.
+Just imagine, you’ll be able to chat and mingle without the threat of the 40 minute timer shutting down the fun.
 What a win!

 Let’s call this one the wild card option.
-Not everyone likes a photo booth… but those that do love it.
+Not everyone likes a photo booth… but those that do, LOVE IT.
 If you’re looking for retirement celebration ideas with memories that you can stick on the fridge, then hiring a photobooth is the ticket.

 Step two: how to celebrate a retirement via heartfelt message in a tiny space allotted to you in the communal card?
 It’s actually not as tricky as it might seem.